JoaoGuilherme2909/JoaoGuilherme2909/README.md

 - Backend architectures and API design
 - Cloud and DevOps
 - Learn everything about GO
-- Learning more about low level stuff and The Rust Programming Language 🦀
 - Learn NextJS
 - Study and understand more about AI and your capabilities